 Met Office plans to upgrade their weather forecasting technology by rebooting Stonehenge.

-The current IT system, at Weather Towers, has become obsolete so the Met Office has looked for other cost-effective method for mis-predicting the weather.
-An initial quote of £1.2B for a new supercomputer was discounted as too expensive.
-One novel approach was to reboot Stonehenge.
+The current IT system, at Weather Towers, has become obsolete so the Met Office has looked for other cost-effective methods for mis-predicting the weather.
+At a cost of £1.2B, a new supercomputer is too expensive, hence the Stonehenge reboot.

 Programmers will re-align the stones, give them a good scrub and sacrifice a virgin from Swindon as part of the re-booting programme.
 The commissioning ceremony will conclude at the Summer Solstice, with the weather presenters dancing around in the nuddy.

-Chief Mysteriologist Ian Napton said “We considered different arcane rituals before deciding that this method of mis-predicting the weather was the most cost-effective.
-Unfortunately, we had to discount ‘scrying the runes’ due to EU rules, reading foxes entrails was a non-starter because of the hunting ban and science was just too expensive.
+Chief Mysteriologist Ian Napton said “We considered different arcane rituals, before deciding that this method of mis-predicting the weather is the most cost-effective.
+Unfortunately, we had to discount ‘scrying the runes’ due to EU brand protection rules, the reading of foxes entrails fell foul the hunting ban and science is too expensive.

-Our experts tell us that once the new system is in place the general public will have no more idea of whether to bring an umbrella, pack an extra sweater or slap on the sunscreen than they did under the old system.
+Once the new system is in place the general public will have no more idea of whether to bring an umbrella, pack an extra sweater or slap on the sunscreen, than they did under the old system.

 The technology is very advanced, essentially site based forecasters will be reporting on real-time data flows.
 So if the henge is wet, it’s raining, if one of the top stones is lying on the floor wind is expected and should they be standing in the shade, it’s off to the beach we go.”

 Do you fancy writing for the 83rd Best Satire Site on the Internet?

 Think you can write a better story?
 Why not give it a go?
 Send your fantastical tale to email@example.com